 10am HOLY COMMUNION in Church and on YouTube.

-4pm CHURCH AT 4 MEETING IN CHURCH – All ages welcome (no need to book a place).
+4pm CHURCH AT 4 MEETING IN THE CHURCH HALL All ages welcome.

 Live streaming the 10am service